Hutt Valley: Human settlement

+The Hutt River also has the name Te Awa Kairangi, and was a major arterial route for Māori.
+There was a trail linking Wellington Harbour and the Wairarapa over the Remutaka Range and through Pākuratahi river.
+Before the 1855 Wairarapa earthquake large Māori boats (waka) could travel as far Pākuratahi river, and European ships could also go up the valley 'almost' to Silverstream.

 The lower valley contains the city of Lower Hutt, administered by Hutt City Council, while the adjacent, larger but less populous city of Upper Hutt has its centre on the smaller plain above the Taita Gorge.
 The valley forms a major dormitory suburban area for Wellington, and is a location for manufacturing and heavy industry, educational and recreational facilities, and the region's motor camps.

 Petone, on the Wellington Harbour shoreline, was proposed as the initial site for the settlement of Wellington by the New Zealand Company.
 However, as the chosen site was soon seen to be prone to river flooding, early settlement was relocated to Wellington.
 A small settlement remained at the Petone site as the whole valley was believed to be well suited as farm land.